 INDIVIDUAL COUNSELING is provided to students who may be experiencing difficulties academically, socially, and/or emotionally.
 Individual Counseling is provided on a short-term basis.
 Counselors will provide recommendations of outside therapists for students who need more intensive therapeutic intervention.

-PARENT CONSULTATION AND EDUCATION is available and encouraged, as we recognize the importance of parents, staff, and students working together as one Pine School Family (or change word to Community).
+PARENT CONSULTATION AND EDUCATION is available and encouraged, as we recognize the importance of parents, staff, and students working together as one Pine School Community.
 School Counselors consult with parents to provide assistance for their individual students’ needs, and connect families with outside community services as needed.

 Cyber safety and social media awareness